vgmstream/vgmstream/doc/TXTH.md

 bgm*: 2     # 2ch: all other files, notice order matters
 ```

 While you can put anything in the values, this feature is meant to be used to store some number that points to the actual data inside a real multi-header, that could be set with `header_file`.
-If you need to store many constant values there is good chance it could be done in some better way.
+If you feel the need to store many constant values per file, there is good chance it can be done in some better, simpler way.

 #### BASE OFFSET MODIFIER
-You can set a default offset that affects next `@(offset)` reads making them `@(offset + base_offset)`, for cleaner parsing (particularly interesting when combined with the `name_list`).
+You can set a default offset that affects next `@(offset)` reads making them `@(offset + base_offset)`, for cleaner parsing (particularly interesting when combined with the `name_table`).

 For example instead of `channels = @0x714` you could set `base_offset = 0x710, channels = @0x04`.
 Set to 0 when you want to disable it.
 ```